-Transgender, premed, English tutoring, sarcastic, 25 year old guy with a thing for spicy food, Iron Man, writing, and coffee.
+Trans, premed, English tutoring, life saving, sarcastic, 26 year old guy with a thing for spicy food, Iron Man, writing, and coffee.

 In April, I’m participating in CampNaNoWriMo and plan on knocking out the rough draft of a novel I’ve been brewing up.
 So far, I’ve gotten together a cast of characters, a major conflict, a few minor conflicts throughout, and even have a narrative style I plan on trying out.